raymon-sun/vscode-git-history/README.md

 ## Release Notes

-### 0.0.8
+### 0.1.0

-you can view the merged changes of multiple commits and diff with one of them
+You can view the merged changes of multiple commits and diff with one of them.

 ---